pyeatti/BootstrapProject/README.md

 # BootstrapProject

-# PROJECT GOAL #
+## Description

-Create a responsive site using bootstrap elements.
+This project is a responsive portfolio website, using bootstrap components.

-# STATUS : UNFINISHED #

-Unfinished project.
-Submiting with skeleton styling.
-Will revisit and finish to a presentable state.
+## Updates
+- Added Project 1
+- Added Project 2

 # LINK #